jerith/xpathlet/README.md

 Features
 --------

-At the moment, xpathlet consists of a probably-buggy parser that builds a probably-broken AST and a definitely-incomplete expression engine that understands basic location paths and node test.
+At the moment, xpathlet consists of:

+* A probably-buggy parser that builds a probably-broken AST.

+* A definitely-incomplete expression engine that understands:
+    * Basic location paths and node tests.
+    * Positional predicate expressions.
+    * Comparison operators.
+    * Functions calls.

+* A definitely-incomplete core function library.

 In the future, it will hopefully be a fully standards-compliant [XPath 1.0][2] implementation that operates on ElementTree objects.
+Except maybe not around namespaces.

 Why?
 WHY!?
 ----------